BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 ### Query data

-Listing is usually not enough to select specific subset of the data.
+Listing is usually not enough to select specific subset of data.
 Data ingested within each project can be searched through two complementary search interfaces called [views](https://bluebrain.github.io/nexus/docs/api/kg/kg-views-api.html).

 View              | Description
 ------------------|---------------
-ElasticSearchView | Exposes data in [ElasticSearch]() a document oriented search engine and provide access to it using the [ElasticSearch query langugage](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html).
+ElasticSearchView | Exposes data in [ElasticSearch]() a document oriented search engine and provide access to it using the [ElasticSearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html).
-SparqlView        | Exposes data as a [graph](../../knowledge-graph/thinking-in-graph.html) and allows to navigate and explore the data using the [W3C Sparql query langugage](https://www.w3.org/TR/sparql11-query/).
+SparqlView        | Exposes data as a [graph](../../knowledge-graph/thinking-in-graph.html) and allows to navigate and explore the data using the [W3C Sparql query language](https://www.w3.org/TR/sparql11-query/).

 #### Query data using the ElasticSearchView